exadel-inc/esl/src/modules/esl-event-listener/README.md

 - `host` - an object that stores and relates to the handlers;
 - `criteria` - an optional set of criteria to filter the listeners list.

 ### ⚡ `ESLEventUtils.dispatch`

-Method of the `ESLEventUtils` interface that is used to dispatch custom DOM events.
+Method of the `ESLEventUtils` interface, that is used to dispatch custom DOM events.
 The event that is being dispatched is bubbling and cancelable by default.

 ```typescript